Lie: Detection

 Polygraph "lie detector" machines measure the physiological stress a subject endures in a number of measures while giving statements or answering questions.
 Spikes in stress indicators are purported to reveal lying.
 The accuracy of this method is widely disputed.
 In several well-known cases, application of the technique has been shown to have given incorrect results.
 Nonetheless, it remains in use in many areas, primarily as a method for eliciting confessions or employment screening.
 The unreliability of polygraph results is the basis of the exclusion of such evaluations as admissible evidence in many courts, and the technique is generally perceived to be an example of pseudoscience.

-A recent study found that composing a lie takes longer than telling the truth and thus, the time taken to answer a question may be used as a method of lie detection, however, it also has been shown that instant answers with a lie may be proof of a prepared lie.
+A recent study found that composing a lie takes longer than telling the truth and thus, the time taken to answer a question may be used as a method of lie detection.
+Instant answers with a lie may be proof of a prepared lie.
 A recommendation provided to resolve that contradiction is to try to surprise the subject and find a midway answer, not too quick, nor too long.

 Ethics

 Utilitarian philosophers have supported lies that achieve good outcomes – white lies.
 In his 2008 book, How to Make Good Decisions and Be Right All the Time, Iain King suggested a credible rule on lying was possible, and he defined it as: "Deceive only if you can change behaviour in a way worth more than the trust you would lose, were the deception discovered (whether the deception actually is exposed or not)."

-Stanford Law professor Deborah L. Rhode articulated three rules she says ethicists generally agree distinguish "white lies" from harmful lies or cheating:
+Stanford law professor Deborah L. Rhode articulated three rules she says ethicists generally agree distinguish "white lies" from harmful lies or cheating: